-8.1.1 Students earning "D" or "F" grades will meet with the ASC.
+- 8.1.1 Students earning "D" or "F" grades will meet with the ASC.
 The ASC's purpose will be to consider the student's academic record and any factors that contributed to the student's academic performance.
 Students will be given ample opportunity to explain their academic difficulties and the factors that led to their current academic situation.
-After meeting with the student, the ASC will recommend one of the following to the Dean or designee:

-8.1.1.1 Remediate the course or courses.
+After meeting with the student, the ASC may recommend any of the following to the Dean or designee: - 8.1.1.1 The student be placed on probation. - 8.1.1.2 The student remediate the course or courses.

 The ASC may recommend this option for a student if the student can demonstrate extenuating circumstances that affected their academic performance.
-This option allows the student to remediate the course or courses in which they earned a "D" or "F" grade.
+This option allows the student to remediate the course or courses in which they earned a "D" or

+"F" grade.
 Policies regarding course remediation are described later in this section.

-8.1.1.2 Repeat the year.
+8.1.1.3 The student repeat the year.